patrickf2000/lila/Readme.md

 Currently, I only support x86-64.
 The internal representations generate an CISC-like assembly, which lends itself well to x86.
 I just finished an optimization layer that converts the IR to a RISC-like assembly, which will allow for very easy porting to architectures such as Arm, MIPS, and PowerPC.
 See the "docs" folder for creating a new backend.

-For x86, I currently use the GNU Assembler; however, I plan to drop that and use my own "as" assembler project in the very near future for final assembly (that will probably be my next step).

 ### System Requirements

-All development was done on Linux Mint.
+All development is currently done on Linux Mint.
 Any version of Linux with a fairly recent version of Rust will work.
 Linux Mint/Ubuntu/Debian/other derivatives should work right out of the box.
 For other Linux distributions, you may need to adjust the paths for the linking step, which are location in "compiler/x86/src/lib.rs", under the "link" function.
 I will eventually address this shortcoming.

-If you use only the C library, Dash may work on other Unix-like platforms.
+If you use only the C library, Lila may work on other Unix-like platforms.
 However, the standard library and non-C versions use Linux system calls for x86-64.
 Eventually, this will be expanded as I move to other platforms, but for the present, be warned.
 Windows is not supported at all.

-### Compiler Internals

-The of the goals of this project is for the compiler to be easy to understand and hack on.
-All the parsing code is located under "parser"; the transform code, which optimizes for RISC if needed and converts pseudo-instructions such as malloc and free are located under "transform".
-The code generators are located under "compiler".

-The compiler uses two intermediate representations (IR): the abstract syntax tree (AST) and the the pseudo-assembly layer (LTAC).
-The AST is created from the source file; you can see what the IR looks like from the "parser/src/ast.rs" file.
-The LTAC IR is where most of the work happens.
-LTAC is very strongly typed, so there are a lot of instructions.
-This is also partly because we need to be able to easily port it to different architectures.
-You can understand the IR by looking at the "parser/src/ltac.rs" file.

-To understand how sources are represented during compilation, you can use the "--ast" and "--ltac" compiler flags.
-The "--ast" flag will load the source into an AST and print it to the console.
-The "--ltac" flag will output the LTAC code to a file named after your source.
-The transform layer is still run when you use the "--ltac" flag.
-If you wish to see the equivalent RISC code regardless of your platform, use the "--risc" flag.

 ### The Standard Library